locka99/opcua/docs/compatibility.md

 * Diagnostic info.
 OPC UA allows for you to ask for diagnostics with any request.
 None is supplied at this time
 * Session resumption.
 If your client disconnects, all information is discarded.
-* Default nodeset is mostly static.
+* Default node set is mostly static.
 Certain fields of server information will contain their default values unless explicitly set.

 ## Client